 This chapter has offered a report on the LiFT summer school of 2018, which culminated in the Collaboratory workshop in Vienna.
 The report gives a description of what the program consisted of and how the summer school eventually unfolded.
-Additionally, a presentation of the harvested learning is included with recordings from several rounds of reflections.
-To complement our recordings, we have also given some reflections on what we as observers found interesting from our involvement in the summer school.
+Additionally, a presentation of the harvested learnings is included based on recordings of several rounds of reflection.
+To complement our recordings, we have also given some thought to what we as observers found interesting from our involvement in the summer school.
 We discussed these topics in the light of theoretical perspectives in learning theories/pedagogy, adult development, group dynamics and integral leadership.
-Further, the field of self-organizing was reflected upon as we tried to understand how this influenced the process and outcome of the summer school.
+Furthermore, the field of self-organizing was reflected upon as we tried to understand how this influenced the process and outcome of the summer school.

-From our perspective, the Collaboratory is not only an exciting approach for social innovation processes, but it also holds a significant potential for structuring deeper learning.
-The 21th century is calling social innovation on complex issues, as well as the need for a type of learning that leads something more than mere technical skills and capacities - A type of learning that promotes the development of the inner condition of the facilitator and the ones being facilitated.
-To be a part of the summer school as observers and to see how the process of learning unfolded, gives us hope that similar approaches may be applied and scaled to a wide array of contexts - especially in systems with educational intentions.
+From our perspective, the Collaboratory is not only an exciting approach for social innovation processes, but it also holds significant potential for structuring deeper learning.
+The 21th century is calling for social innovation on complex issues.
+More than ever before, there is a need for a type of learning that leads to something more than mere technical skills and capacities - a type of learning that promotes the development of the inner conditions of both the facilitator and the ones being facilitated.
+To be a part of the summer school as observers and to see how the process of learning unfolded gives us hope that similar approaches may be applied and scaled to a wide array of contexts - especially in systems in the educational realm.
 For one thing seems to be certain, the complexity of today's world is not going to decelerate any time soon.